 '''

-with_log_channel channel f ?kind ?prefix < options> "..."
+with log channel channel f ?kind ?prefix

-This routine is similar to the with log one.

 '''

+This routine is similar to the with\log one.

 With both logging routines, you may specify a prefix to be used during echo.
 The available switches are:

 Label t: use the string t as a prefix for the first echoed line of text, then use an indentation of same length for the next lines.